Wadō-ryū: Technique

-A key principle in Wadō-ryū is that of tai sabaki (often incorrectly referred to as 'evasion').
+Similar to Shotokan Karate, Wadō-ryū employs linear striking, but forgoes with Shotokan's aggressive approach.
+Instead, Wadō-ryū opts tai sabaki (often incorrectly referred to as 'evasion') as its key principle.
 The Japanese term can be translated as "body-management," and refers to body manipulation so as to move the defender as well as the attacker out of harm's way.
 The way to achieve this is to 'move along' rather than to 'move against'—or harmony rather than physical strength.
-Modern karate competition tends to transform Wadō-ryū away from its roots towards a new generic karate that appeals more to the demands of both spectators and competitors.
+Using these principles, the energy of the attack is diverted and evaded, and then or simultaneously countered with joint-locking, throwing, or striking techniques.
+The technical execution is subject to the following principles: